Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

 \subsubsection{setup 1 [$\mu_1 = \mu_4 = \mu$ and $\mu_2 = \mu_3 = \mu_0$]}

-From the $s$ matrix, we can calculate the thermal and shot noise-like contributions to the total quantum noise.
-We will examine the quantum noise cross correlation between the probes $1$ and $4$.
-The thermal noise-like contribution to the quantum noise is given by
+From the $s$ matrix, we can calculate the thermal and thermal noise-like contributions to the total quantum noise.
+We will examine the quantum noise cross correlation between the probes $1$ and $4$. {The quantum noise correlation $S_{14}^q$ between terminals 1 and 4 is given as,}